 Eligible students will:

-- Complete and submit an exam schedule card to the Center for Disability Resources (CDR) within one week of receiving the accommodation letter.
+- Complete and submit an exam schedule card to the Center for Accessibility Resources (CAR) within one week of receiving the accommodation letter.
 This exam schedule card is used to schedule students to complete exams in the testing facility and to request exams from faculty.

-- List only the classes and exams that will be completed in the CDR testing facility.
+- List only the classes and exams that will be completed in the CAR testing facility.

 - Schedule exams to be completed between 8 a.m.–4 p.m., Monday through Friday.

-- Notify the CDR of any changes to the scheduled exams.
+- Notify the Center of any changes to the scheduled exams.

 Testing Facility Rules: